arangodb/docs/3.10/analyzers.md

 The currently implemented Analyzer types are:

-- `identity`: treat value as atom (no transformation)
+- `identity`: treats value as atom (no transformation)
-- `delimiter`: split into tokens at user-defined character
+- `delimiter`: splits into tokens at user-defined character
-- `stem`: apply stemming to the value as a whole
+- `stem`: applies stemming to the value as a whole
-- `norm`: apply normalization to the value as a whole
+- `norm`: applies normalization to the value as a whole
-- `ngram`: create _n_-grams from value with user-defined lengths
+- `ngram`: creates _n_-grams from value with user-defined lengths
-- `text`: tokenize into words, optionally with stemming, normalization, stop-word filtering and edge _n_-gram generation
+- `text`: tokenizes text strings into words, optionally with stemming, normalization, stop-word filtering and edge _n_-gram generation
-- `segmentation`: language-agnostic text tokenization, optionally with normalization
+- `segmentation`: tokenizes text in a language-agnostic manner, optionally with normalization
-- `aql`: for running AQL query to prepare tokens for index
+- `aql`: runs an AQL query to prepare tokens for index
-- `pipeline`: for chaining multiple Analyzers
+- `pipeline`: chains multiple Analyzers
 - `stopwords`: removes the specified tokens from the input
-- `collation`: to respect the alphabetic order of a language in range queries
+- `collation`: respects the alphabetic order of a language in range queries
-- `classification`: classifies input text using a word embeddings model
+- `classification`: classifies the input text using a word embedding model
-- `nearest_neighbors`: finds the nearest neighbors of input text using a word embeddings model
+- `nearest_neighbors`: finds the nearest neighbors of the input text using a word embedding model
 - `geojson`: breaks up a GeoJSON object into a set of indexable tokens
 - `geopoint`: breaks up a JSON object describing a coordinate into a set of indexable tokens